RiyaSilotiya/Brain-Tumor-Segmentation/README.md

 The trained models were evaluated using multiple metrics, including Accuracy, Precision, Dice coefficient, Specificity, and Sensitivity.
 These metrics provided a comprehensive understanding of the model's performance.

 ## Results
-The trained U-Net model has shown remarkable performance in accurately identifying and delineating background, edema, non-enhancing tumor, and enhancing tumor regions in brain MRI scans, achieving an impressive accuracy of 98.4% on the test set.
-This demonstrates its effectiveness and potential as a powerful tool for brain tumor segmentation, aiding medical professionals in diagnosis and treatment planning.
+The trained U-Net model has demonstrated excellent performance in accurately identifying and delineating background, edema, non-enhancing tumor, and enhancing tumor regions in brain MRI scans, achieving an accuracy of 98.4% on the test set.